rduplain/qwerty.sh/README.md

 simple error messages when things go wrong.
 All of this together provides a means to publish executable checksum specifications.

-Status: Alpha; consider the project a prototype until the v1.0 release.
+Status: Beta; consider the project a prototype until the v1.0 release.

 ... with apologies to Dvorak.